anilkumbalam/tenet-content/articles/series-intro.md

 Most wireless engineering education presents the field as a collection of techniques such as modulation, error-correcting codes, antenna designs, MAC protocols, signal processing algorithms and more.
 In real systems, these are not independent choices.
 They are tightly connected responses to physical constraints.

 Emergency tracking systems offer a uniquely complete way to understand wireless engineering.
-They bring together geometry, time, energy, and signal processing in a single real-world system.
+They bring together geometry, time, energy and signal processing in a single real-world system.

-This series explains the deeper structure that governs all wireless systems; a small set of limits set by physics and information theory that no technology can overcome.
+This series try to explain the deeper structure that governs all wireless systems; a small set of limits set by physics and information theory that no technology can overcome.
 It is intended to help young engineers develop systems thinking in wireless engineering.

 At its core, every wireless system is constrained by a small set of physical realities.
-Everything else, hardware, algorithms, and software operate within these limits.
+Everything else, hardware, algorithms and software operate within these limits.

 - **Geometry** → The spatial relationship between transmitters and receivers